jervaise/DotMaster/Docs/CODE_STRUCTURE.md

 3. Each file contains clear documentation on its purpose and dependencies
 4. Module initialization is handled in a consistent way

 This structure makes it easy to understand, maintain, and extend the addon while keeping the code organized and focused.

+## Prefix Note

+The dual prefix system for UI components (ui_ and gui_) is intentional:
+- `ui_` files handle core UI framework and tab panels
+- `gui_` files handle specialized reusable UI components

+All new UI components should follow this convention based on their purpose.